 - Arrange sliced tomatoes on paper towel and sprinkle with salt.
 Leave for a few minutes, then pat dry.

-- Meanwhile, in a large cooking skillet, heat 2 tbsp Private Reserve extra virgin olive oil over medium heat until shimmering but not smoking.
+- Meanwhile, in a large cooking skillet, heat 2 tablespoon Private Reserve extra virgin olive oil over medium heat until shimmering but not smoking.
 Add zucchini and shallots.
-Season with kosher salt, pepper, and 1/2 tsp sweet paprika.
+Season with kosher salt, pepper, and ½ teaspoon sweet paprika.
 Raise heat slightly, and sautee, tossing regularly, until vegetables are tender and nicely colored (with some brown spots on zucchini).

 - Transfer the cooked zucchini and shallots mixture to the bottom of a lightly oiled 9-inch pie dish like this one.
 Arrange sliced tomatoes on top.
 Add mozzarella, and Parmesan (spread evenly across).

-- In a mixing bowl, whisk together eggs, milk, remaining 1/2 tsp paprika, baking powder, flour, and fresh parsley.
+- In a mixing bowl, whisk together eggs, milk, remaining ½ teaspoon paprika, baking powder, flour, and fresh parsley.